commonsharp/SurvivalProject-Server/README.md

 * The rooms in the lobby aren't being updates properly once a change in a room is made.
 * The guild rank of new players in the room is '?' instead of being the true rank.
 * When changing the room name, the other users in the room don't see the changes.
+* Can't start a quest with 2+ people.

 # 23/03/2017
 * Changed the messages format info file.